nextcloud/user_sql/README.md

 user_sql
 ========

-**Owncloud/Nextcloud SQL user authentication.**
+**Nextcloud SQL user authentication.**

 ![](https://github.com/nextcloud/user_sql/blob/master/screenshot.png)

 ## Getting Started
 1. SSH into your server

-2. Get into the apps folder of your NextCloud installation, for example /var/www/nextcloud/apps
+2. Get into the apps folder of your Nextcloud installation, for example /var/www/nextcloud/apps

 3. Git clone this project
 ```
 git clone https://github.com/nextcloud/user_sql.git
 ```

-4. Login your NextCloud as admin
+4. Login your Nextcloud as admin

 5. Navigate to Apps from the menu and enable the SQL user backend